Paul Scherrer Institute: Proton source and Cockcroft-Walton

-Injektor-1
+Injector-1

-With Injector-1, operating currents of 170 µA and peak currents of 200 µA could be reached.
+With Injector-1, operating currents of 170 μA and peak currents of 200 μA could be reached.
 It was also used for low energy experiments, for OPTIS eye therapy and for the LiSoR experiment in the MEGAPIE project.
 Since December 1, 2010, this ring accelerator has been out of operation.

-Injektor-2
+Injector-2

 The Injector-2, which was commissioned in 1984 and developed by what was then SIN, replaced the Injector-1 as the injection machine for the 590 MeV ring cyclotron.
 Initially, it was possible to operate Injector-1 and Injector-2 alternately, but now only Injector-2 is used to feed the proton beam into the ring.
 The new cyclotron has enabled an increase in the beam current from 1 to 2 mA, which was the absolute record value for the 1980s.
 Today, the injector-2 delivers a beam current of ≈ 2.2 mA in routine operation and 2.4 mA in high current operation at 72 MeV, which is about 38 percent of the speed of light.

 Originally, two resonators were operated at 150 MHz in flat-top mode to enable a clear separation of the proton orbits, but these are now also used for acceleration.
 Part of the extracted 72 MeV proton beam can be split off for isotope production, while the main part is fed into the Ring Cyclotron for further acceleration.

 Ring

 Like the Injector-2, the Ring Cyclotron, which has a circumference of about 48 m, went into operation in 1974.
 It was specially developed at SIN and is at the heart of the PSI proton accelerator facilities.
 The protons are accelerated to 80 percent of the speed of light on the approximately 4 km long track, which the protons cover inside the ring in 186 laps.
 This corresponds to a kinetic energy of 590 MeV.
 Only three such rings exist worldwide, namely: TRIUMF in Vancouver, Canada; LAMPF in Los Alamos, USA; and the one at PSI.
-TRIUMF has only reached beam currents of 500 µA and LAMPF 1 mA.
+TRIUMF has only reached beam currents of 500 μA and LAMPF 1 mA.

 In addition to the four original Cavities, a smaller fifth cavity was added in 1979.
 It is operated at 150 megahertz as a flat-top cavity, and has enabled a significant increase in the number of extracted particles.
 Since 2008 all the old aluminium cavities of the Ring Cyclotron have been replaced with new copper cavities.
 These allow higher voltage amplitudes and thus a greater acceleration of the protons per revolution.
 The number of revolutions of the protons in the cyclotron could thus be reduced from approx. 200 to 186, and the distance travelled by the protons in the cyclotron decreased from 6 km to 4 km.
 With a beam current of 2.2 mA, this proton facility at PSI is currently the most powerful continuous particle accelerator in the world.
 The 1.3 MW strong proton beam is directed towards the muon source (SμS) and the spallation neutron source (SINQ).